kubernetes/website/docs/admin/node.md

 Node controller is a component in Kubernetes master which manages Node objects.

-Node controller has mutliple roles in Node's life.
+Node controller has multiple roles in Node's life.
 First is assigning a CIDR block to the Node when it is registered (if CIDR assignment is turned on).
 Second is keeping the node controller's list of nodes up to date with the cloud provider's list of available machines.
 When running in cloud environment whenever a node is unhealthy node controller asks cloud provider if the VM for that node is still available.
 If not, the node controller deletes the node from its list of nodes.

-Third responsibiliy is monitoring Node's health.
+Third responsibility is monitoring Node's health.
 Node controller is responsible for updating the NodeReady condition of NodeStatus to ConditionUnknown when a node becomes unreachable (i.e. node controller stops receiving heartbeats e.g. due to the node being down), and then later evicting all the pods from the node (using graceful termination) if the node continues